tralph3/Cue-Maker/README.md

 .chd > .m3u creation
 ```

-**It is required for the "psx.hash" file to be in the same folder as the script.**
+**You only need the file "CueMaker.py" everything else will be fetched from this repo.**

-Using this program is really simple, **you will need Python 3.5 or greater to run this software**.
+Using this program is really simple, **you need Python 3.5 or greater to be installed**.
 Simply run the program on a command line and pass the following arguments like this:

 ```
 $ CueMaker.py <directory> <recursive> <generic-cues>